peter-gergely-horvath/commandmosaic/README.md

 Please always use Spring Boot 2.x+ versions with this library.

 # Samples
-You are encouraged to check the sample applications: please download the projects and remove the `<parent>...</parent>` section from their `pom.xml` file.
+You are encouraged to check the sample applications: please download the sample application projects referenced below.
+Before you can work with the sample project, **you need to make adjustments to the project `pom.xml` file**:

+ 1. Remove the `<parent>...</parent>` section
+ 2. Uncomment the sections commented out: this provides a working build configuration
+ 3. Adjust groupId/artifactId to your needs

  * [Hello World application](https://github.com/peter-gergely-horvath/commandmosaic/tree/master/sample-apps/commandmosaic-helloworld-sample-app)
  * [Minimalistic console Spring Boot2 application](https://github.com/peter-gergely-horvath/commandmosaic/tree/master/sample-apps/commandmosaic-springboot2-sample-app)